 Leberkäse literally translates to liver-cheese and is basically a mild German bologna.
 Traditionally cut thick and served with mustard on a roll, it is a staple of Bavarian culture.
 Leberkäse is served on almost every street corner in Germany and Austria.
 I made sure to have my fair share of it while traveling there last summer.

-Do yourself a favor and seek out this small family-run business while it’s still around.
-It plans to close at the end of this year.
+Do yourself a favor and seek out this small family-run business. hey’veT just announced they will be changing hands at the end of this year.

 You’ll be glad you did visit.
 Make sure to grab a piece of German candy for the little ones when you check out — and maybe some double-smoked bacon ends.